pkimSec/pihole-logfile-reader/README.md

 ![GitHub License](https://img.shields.io/github/license/pkimsec/pihole-logfile-reader)

-A simple project in C that can be used to read through LogFiles and Search for Strings and apply different filters like "gravity blocked" or "reply" or search in specific time frames.
+A simple project in C that can be used to read through PiHole-LogFiles and Search for Strings and apply different filters like "gravity blocked" or "reply" or search in specific time frames.
 The project uses a simple GTK GUI and has a Help Menu where every function is explained, if not self-explanatory.

 # Quick Start Demo